josephyanks/ha-hafele-mqtt-integration/README.md

 <img src="./custom_components/hafele_local_mqtt/logo/icon.png" height="128" width="128" />

 Home Assistant custom integration for controlling Hafele LED lights via MQTT using local control.
+You need a "Gateway, Häfele Connect Mesh" which will be the bridge between the Bluetooth LE network and the MQTT.

 Please note that this should be considered unstable and is definitely in an alpha stage.